-Tumbleweed, though not a Western to rival some of the great productions of 1953 such as Shane, Hondo or The Naked Spur, was nevertheless a solid Audie Murphy oater that repays a watch.
+Tumbleweed, though not a Western to rival some of the great productions of 1953 such as Shane, Hondo or The Naked Spur, was nevertheless definitely one of the better Audie oaters.

-Like the vast majority of these universal Audie pictures, Tumbleweed is a B movie but is no ultra-low-budget affair.
+Like the vast majority of these universal Audie pictures, Tumbleweed is a B-movie (depending on your definition) but is no ultra-low-budget affair.
 It is attractively shot in Technicolor in Red Rock Canyon and Vasquez Rocks locations with Russell Metty (The Misfits, The Man from the Alamo, Man Without a Star, et al) at the camera.
 There’s also Henry Mancini music.

 Sheriff Chill with Audie

 The entertaining Chill Wills is third-billed and plays the stern but sympathetic Sheriff Murchoree.
-Lee Van Cleef is a lesser bad guy, Marv, and Harry Harvey has a cameo as a prospector but most of the cast is a bit on the ho-hum side.
+Lee Van Cleef is a lesser bad guy, Marv, and Harry Harvey has a cameo as a prospector.
+Some of the rest of the cast is a bit on the ho-hum side but never mind.
 Lori Nelson from Bend of the River plays the rather perfunctory love interest Laura.
 Russell Johnson (the professor from Gilligan’s Island) is the evil Lam Blanden (who shoots Lee, the swine).
 Johnson was a regular of TV Western shows but also took small parts in big-screen Westerns from Rancho Notorious in 1952 to A Distant Trumpet in 1964.